HungryJ/MarginalDistributionPlot/README.md

 variable_choice : How to choose 15 variable to be plotted.
 Must be either one of ['equally_spaced', 'min', 'max'] or an length 15 array which is consist of variable indices

+label : label of each observation to use for color code

 ```python
 import matplotlib.pyplot as plt
 import numpy as np